-On their tour, students learn about different elements of Parliament House – including the Senate and the House of Representatives, the Marble Foyer, the Great Hall and the Members Hall.
-During sitting weeks, your students may have the opportunity to attend Question Time or watch a parliamentary debate.
+On their tour, students learn about different elements of Parliament House – including the Senate and House of Representatives, the Marble Foyer, the Great Hall and the Members’ Hall.
+During sitting weeks, students may have the opportunity to attend Question Time or watch a parliamentary debate.

-Students will also take part in a program with the Parliamentary Education Office.
-This interactive and immersive experience explores the function, purpose and value of Australia’s democratic system of government.
+Students can also take part in a program with the Parliamentary Education Office (PEO).
+This interactive and immersive experience explores the function, purpose, and value of Australia’s democratic system of government.
 Expert parliamentary educators bring the work of the Parliament to life, making it interesting and relevant to learners of all ages.
+Students will investigate:

-A visit to Parliament House contributes towards your school’s eligibility for the Parliament and Civics Education Rebate.
+A visit to Parliament House contributes towards a school’s eligibility for the Parliament and Civics Education Rebate (PACER).